 CDH reduced greatly reduced (by a factor of about 3) the number of people physically present in the clinic by using televisits (see below), and having accompanying people (for the most part), stay outside the clinic and use "facetime" or similar methods to "attend" the visit.

 For everybody (patients and staff both), we require a mask (no bandana).
 There are no hand shakes.
 We take the temperature of all people entering the clinic (including staff) and send people home who have a temperature or symptoms suggestive of Covid-19.
 We use gloves so as to not touch patients directly with our hands.
 We wash hands and sanitize equipment between patients.
 Our waiting room is large and the chairs are widely spaced out.

 We ask most acccompanying persons to wait outside the clinic -- usually this means in the car, although sometimes people find other places to hang out.
 Exceptions are made only when absolutely necessary.
 We allow all patients to use "facetime" or a similar smartphone app to allow their accompanying person to participate in the visit.

 Two types of visits: regular, televisits

 If come to visit us in person right now, you are a "regular visit".
-All new patients and about half of return patients are regular visits.
-We encourage low risk returns to visit in person, as we can do a better job.
+All new patients and about 1/3 of return patients are regular visits.
+We encourage very dizzy returns to visit in person, as it may be impossible to diagnose remotely. .
 However, we will continue to offer televisits to all return patients as long as health insurance permits.